octos/d/archMBA.md

 The standard Arch .iso does not contain the the [broadcom-wl](https://aur.archlinux.org/packages/broadcom-wl) AUR package needed for MacBook Air's Broadcom NNNN Network card to work.
 Normally you would download it, but without a working network card, you can't.
 Alternatively, you can connect to the Internet by tethering your phone, or with a USB-Ethernet adapter.

 ### Boot into Arch
 To create a custom .iso, you need an Arch machine.
-You can use either: **another Arch machine**, a **Live USB/Live CD**, or **VirtualBox** (like I did).
+You can use either: **another Arch machine**, a **Live USB/Live CD**, or **VirtualBox** like I did.
 This is just an intermediate step to achieve our goal of creating a custom Arch .iso with the Broadcom WiFi driver on it.

 Now, create the custom .iso by running my custom script that will do this for you.